bryandong24/reu_adaptation/README.md

 The test mean score (evaluated every 50 epochs on 50 held-out environment seeds) rapidly improved to ~0.75 by epoch 50 and plateaued around 0.84-0.88 by epoch 200.
 The best checkpoint was at **epoch 250** with a test mean score of 0.880 under the default 30-second evaluation limit.

 An interesting observation: validation loss began increasing after epoch 50, while task performance continued to improve.
-This demonstrates that for behavioral cloning with diffusion models, **the denoising loss is only a proxy** -- the actual task metric (geometric overlap coverage) can improve even as the surrogate loss overfits.
+This probably means that for behavioral cloning with diffusion models, the denoising loss is only a proxy -- the actual task metric (geometric overlap coverage) can improve even as the surrogate loss overfits.

 ### Evaluation Time Limit Analysis

 A key finding was that the default 30-second evaluation window was too short for many test seeds.
 Because this is pure behavioral cloning (supervised learning on demonstrations, no reinforcement learning), the policy imitates the speed of the demonstrations.
-My demonstrations averaged ~30.5 seconds, so the policy naturally takes about that long.
+My demonstrations averaged ~30 seconds, so the policy naturally takes about that long.

 I evaluated the best checkpoint (epoch 250) across multiple time limits: